lamberta/devkit-doc/api/ui/color.md

 	* `r {number}` ---Red component between 0 and 255.
 	* `g {number}` ---Green component between 0 and 255.
 	* `b {number}` ---Blue componet between 0 and 255.
-	* `a {number}` ---Alpha component between 0 and 1.
+	* `a {number} = 1` ---Alpha component between 0 and 1.

 Creates a Color instance, initially set with RGBA components.
-Defaults alpha to 1.

 ~~~
 var pink = new Color({ r: 255, g: 20, b: 120, a: 0.5 });